hibiken/asynq/README.md

 **Status**: The library relatively stable and is currently undergoing **moderate development** with less frequent breaking API changes.

 > ☝️ **Important Note**: Current major version is zero (`v0.x.x`) to accommodate rapid development and fast iteration while getting early feedback from users (_feedback on APIs are appreciated!_).
 The public API could change without a major version update before `v1.0.0` release.

+### Redis Cluster Compatibility

+Some of the lua scripts in this library may not be compatible with Redis Cluster.

 ## Sponsoring
 If you are using this package in production, **please consider sponsoring the project to show your support!**